hnldesign - portfolio & blog

-Since launching, this has sparked up some discussion as to how it all works.
-Well, you can understand that I don’t want to disclose too much of the ‘algorythm’ of the site.
-However.. basically it searches based on associative (english!) sentences.
-The given searchterm is used in these sentences which are then sent off to the various searchengines, counting the amount of results returned.
-(Sentences are double quoted before they are sent off, so as to make sure the search-enginges search for occurances of the *whole* sentence).
+Since launching, this has sparked some discussion as to how it all works.
+Well, you can understand that I don’t want to disclose too much of the ‘algorithm’ of the site.
+However: basically it searches based on associative (so far just English) sentences.
+The given search term is used in these sentences which are then sent off to the various search engines, counting the amount of results returned.
+(Sentences are double quoted before they are sent off, so as to make sure the search-engines search for occurrences of the *whole* sentence).

-This, ofcourse, produces questionable results which - considering the varying results per hour, per engine - should not be taken very seriously.
-However, the more results returned, the more reliable these results can become.
-Do a search for George Bush and then Barack Obama, and you’ll see that the internet is certainly not far off - or perhaps even in-sync - with the result you had in mind.
+This, of course, produces questionable results which should not be taken very seriously.
+However, the more results (hits) returned, the more reliable these results can become.
+Do a search for George Bush and then Barack Obama, and you’ll see that the internet is certainly not far off – or perhaps even in-sync – with the result you had in mind.

 Some results are good, some are funny, some are just plain ridiculous.